Hlulani-B/Rihanyo/README.md

 **AI Filtering:** LLM based relevance check on incoming requests **Planned:** WhatsApp Business API (AI receptionist), Geolocation API (nearest practice search)

+## AI Providers Used

+These are used as fallbacks — if one provider is down, slow, or hits its usage limit, the app automatically tries the next one so things keep working.

+- Cerebras
+- OpenRouter
+- Hugging Face
+- Groq
+- Gemini
 ## Setup and Installation

 **1. Clone the repository**